Bona Malwal: Personal life and death

 Malwal was Catholic.
 He was married to Salwa Gabriel Berberi, an international law expert and diplomat in the South Sudanese government.
 His son, Akuei, is a South Sudanese diplomat and served as the Permanent Representative of South Sudan to the United Nations from 2016 to 2023.
 His other son, Makol, is a trustee of the Sudanese Programme.
 His daughter, Sandra, is the Secretary General of the Sudan People's Liberation Movement-Democratic Change Party (Lam Akol faction).
 His other daughter, Natalina, is an Executive Board Member and President of the Southern Sudanese Community in Montgomery County, Maryland, US.

 According to Malwal, his sister, who was a nurse, was captured into slavery.

 In the memory of the British anthropologist Godfrey Lienhardt (1921–1993), who extensively studied and wrote about the Dinka in southern Sudan, Malwal translated three Dinka songs about Lienhardt into English.

-Malwal died on 2 November 2025, at the age of 97.
+Malwal died on 2 November 2025, and buried in his home town in Twic County, Warrap state.